 Maintain Coronary Perfusion!

 Maintaining coronary perfusion pressure (CPP) is arguably the most important objective in cardiac anesthesiology.
-CPP is traditionally defined as the difference between aortic diastolic pressure (AoDP) and left ventricular end-diastolic pressure (LVEDP).
+CPP is defined as the difference between aortic diastolic pressure (AoDP) and left ventricular end-diastolic pressure (LVEDP) when describing perfusion to the left ventricle.

 The positive gradients explain why the RV is perfused during both systole and diastole.
 Now let’s do the same calculation for the left side.